 Baby Corner Program

-Our Baby Corner Program runs during the first full week of each month (our weeks begin on Tuesdays) during our Walk-In Program on Tuesdays, Thursdays, and Saturdays from 10am-1pm.
+Our Baby Corner Program runs during the first full week of each month (our weeks begin on Mondays) during our Walk-In Program on Mondays, Wednesdays, and Fridays from 10 am-1 pm.
 Eligible customers must live within Seattle City Limits and should have children under 2 years old.
 Customers must bring documentation of current Seattle address (photo ID or utility bill), and a birth certificate and/or medical coupon for the child.
 For children 0-6 months, families will receive a package of diapers, a package of formula, and a package of wipes.
 For children 6 months-2 years, families will receive a package of diapers and as many jars of baby food as desired, depending upon supply.
 Customers should stand in line with other customers until a Baby Corner volunteer comes through the line to help them.
 Due to rising demand and limited supplies, some sizes of diapers may not be in stock.

 Toddler Bag Program

-Toddler Bags are available while supplies last during our Walk-In Program on Tuesdays, Thursdays, and Saturdays from 10am-1pm.
+Toddler Bags are available while supplies last during our Walk-In Program on Mondays, Wednesdays, and Fridays from 10 am-1 pm.
 Eligible families live within Seattle City Limits and have a child between the ages of 2-5.
 Upon first visit, customers must present child’s medical coupon or birth certificate.
 Interested customers should stand in line and can ask for a Toddler Bag at the check-in window and may get one bag per child each week.
 Customers who receive bags may also pick up food in the Walk-In Program.
 Bags may not be available at every visit.

 No Cook Bag Program

 No Cook Bags are filled with items that do not require a kitchen for cooking or a refrigerator for storage.
 These bags are reserved for homeless individuals or those without access to cooking facilities (such as families whose utilities have been turned off).
-This service is offered during our Walk-In Program on Tuesdays, Thursdays, and Saturdays from 10am-1pm.
+This service is offered during our Walk-In Program on Mondays, Wednesdays, and Fridays from 10 am-1 pm.
 Customers interested in this program should stand in line with other customers; a volunteer will come around and serve No Cook Bag customers one at a time.

 Hygiene products are distributed as they become available through the donation stream.
 Due to limited resources, we are unable to guarantee that specific items will be in stock each month.
-When hygiene products are available, these items will be offered during our Walk-In Program on Tuesdays, Thursdays, and Saturdays between 10am-1pm.
+When hygiene products are available, these items will be offered during our Walk-In Program on Mondays, Wednesdays, and Fridays between 10 am-1 pm.

 Feeding Hungry Children Program